NiGhTTraX/strong-mock/README.md

 ### Setting expectations

-Expectations are set by calling the mock inside a `when` callback and finishing it by setting a return value.
+Expectations are set by calling the mock inside a `when` callback and setting a return value.

 ```typescript
 when(() => foo.bar(23)).thenReturn('awesome');